padrinobook/padrinobook/02-job-vacancy-application.md

 Instead of using `start` you can also use `s` (we all love shortcuts, don't we?).

-You may have though it a little odd that we had to manually use index.html in the URL when viewing our start page, this is because our app currently has now idea about routing.
-Lets add some basic routes for displaying our home-, about-, and contact-page with the help of a basic routing controller.
+You may have though it a little odd that we had to manually use index.html in the URL when viewing our start page, this is because our app currently has now idea about **routing**.
+A router recognize URLs and distributes them to actions of controllers.
+With other words: A router is like a like vending machine where you put in money to get a coke.
+In this case the machine is the *router* which *routes* your input "Want a coke" to the action "Print out a coke".

 ### First Controller and Routing

+Lets add some basic routes for displaying our home-, about-, and contact-page with the help of a basic routing controller.
 Since Padrino is heavily influenced by Rails it has a script to help us make controllers called **controller**.
 This commands take the name of the controller as a parameter.

     $ padrino g controller page